mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 The `Command` schema defines `lin_vel` as the linear velocity and `ang_vel` as the angular velocity of Turtlebot in the simulation.
 These are the two actions that can be taken to move Turtlebot.
-Our BRAIN will output the desired linear and angular velocities in m/s and rad/s, respectievly.
+Our BRAIN will output the desired linear and angular velocities in m/s and rad/s, respectively.
 A PID controller will make a best effort to achieve these targets within the time limit of the iteration.

 ```inkling